Is Britain Great again?

 About the Author

-Rory is CIO of Magnus, Wren Sterling Group's discretionary fund management business and a member of Wren Sterling's Executive team.
+Rory is CIO of Magnus, Wren Sterling Group's discretionary fund management business and Wren Sterling's Chief Market Strategist.
 He joined the business in September 2022, having previously worked at Punter Southall Wealth where he was Head of Investment Strategy; responsible for asset allocation and fund selection.
 Prior to that he worked for Russell Investments, running multi-asset funds for both retail and institutional clients.
 Rory has 20 years’ experience of working in financial services and is a CFA Charterholder.